29 Aug Myths about Serviced Offices

 And these days, many larger or more established companies secure project work in a particular area they wouldn’t need to stay in the longer term, so a temporary serviced office is a nice tidy solution to that problem, allowing them to stay on if the project becomes extended for whatever reason.

-Won’t be stuck with their decor and plastered in their logo?
+Won’t we be stuck with their decor and plastered in their logo?

 Absolutely not at our offices!
 It’s a common prejudice, but in reality, serviced offices nowadays actively market themselves as unbranded.
 We’d argue this has almost gone too far to the opposite extreme, especially in London and bigger towns like Reading, with buildings being so discrete that it’s hard to know you’ve arrived at the right address!